comp-journalism/commentIQ/CommentAPIcode/README.md

 ```
 This will start the flask server and you can start using the CommentIQ API.

 <b>Note: </b>For the local machine the base url will change according to your host name.
-For example most of the local machine will have local server running on 127.0.0.1:5000.
+For example most local machines will have local server running on 127.0.0.1:5000.
 In this case the base url will be : http://127.0.0.1:5000/commentIQ/v1
 #####
 ###  Example
 ##### Python Code